Dry8r3aD/TodayILearned/C/variables-and-initializing-in-c.md

 Today at my company, I found a code which intrested me so much.
 And I thought it would be nice to write down about this in my TIL.

-## What I knew untill now about vriable initalization
+## What I knew untill now about variable initalization
 * When using variable, initialize. __Period.__
 * **Example**